Christianity is a world-wide faith of people who follow Jesus Christ.

 A: Well, what about them?
 Our clergy team includes straight and gay members.

 Q: Do you believe in blessing gay couples?

 A: Clergy in the Scottish Episcopal Church have been able to marry same-sex couples since 2017.
 A number of those who worked to make this possible in Scots law, and within the structures of the Scottish Episcopal Church, belong to St Mary’s.

 A: Yes, we are fascinated by the bible and read it a lot.

 Q: Do you believe in the Creeds?

 A: Yes, we use the Nicene Creed during communion services on a Sunday.
-We say it in its traditional form at the early service and in a modern language translation at 1030.
-In common with the practise of the Scottish Episcopal Church we use a form which omits the filioque clause in modern language liturgies.
+We say it in its traditional form at the early service and in a modern language translation at 1100.
+In common with the practice of the Scottish Episcopal Church we use a form which omits the filioque clause in modern language liturgies.
 We use the Apostles’ Creed at baptisms and during Evensong.